HubRise/website/content/apps/panda-epos/en/overview.md

 - Pull orders from HubRise, including order status.
 - Push customer information into HubRise.
 - Pull customer information from HubRise.
+- Pull a catalog from HubRise.
+- Push a catalog into HubRise.

 Panda EPOS can be connected to HubRise from the Panda EPOS back office.